Skilles/MobMincer/README.md

 * `feederHealPercent` - The percentage (0 - 1.0) of damage healed from the feeder attachment.
 Default: 1
 * `coloredMobs` - Whether mobs should be colored based on their current health.
 Default: true
 * `allowDispensing` - Whether the Mob Mincer can be attached from a dispenser.
 Default: true
+* `allowKillDrop` - Whether the mob should still drop loot when it dies after it has been minced at least once.
+Default: false

 ### Disclaimer